-State law requires school districts to adopt a balanced budget in each fiscal year.
+State law requires school districts to maintain a balanced budget in each fiscal year.
 The State Department of Education imposes a uniform budgeting and accounting format for school districts.

 Under current law, a school district governing board must adopt and file with the county superintendent of schools a tentative budget by July 1 in each fiscal year.
-The District is under the jurisdiction of the Sacramento County Superintendent of Schools (the "County Superintendent").
+The District is under the jurisdiction of the County of Sacramento Superintendent of Schools.